projectacrn/acrn-hypervisor/doc/getting-started/getting-started.rst

 Prepare the Target and Generate a Board Configuration File
 ***************************************************************

+In this step, you will use the **Board Inspector** to generate a board configuration file.

 A **board configuration file** is an XML file that stores hardware-specific information extracted from the target system.
 The file is used to configure the ACRN hypervisor, because each hypervisor instance is specific to your target hardware.

-You use the **Board Inspector tool** to generate the board configuration file.

 .. important::

-   Whenever you change the configuration of the board, such as BIOS settings, additional memory, or PCI devices, you must generate a new board configuration file.
+   Whenever you change the configuration of the board, such as peripherals, BIOS settings, additional memory, or PCI devices, you must generate a new board configuration file.

 Install OS on the Target
 ============================

-The target system needs Ubuntu 18.04 to run the Board Inspector tool.
+The target system needs Ubuntu Desktop 20.04 LTS to run the Board Inspector tool.

-To install Ubuntu 18.04:
+To install Ubuntu 20.04:

 #.
 Insert the Ubuntu bootable USB disk into the target system.